-Bed licences are reviewed annually to assess whether there has been any impairment in their value.
+Bed licences are reviewed annually to assess whether there have been any impairment indicators, and where indicators exist a recoverable amount test is performed.
 The recoverable amounts of cash generating units have been determined based on value in use calculations.